 DUTCH IMMIGRATION TO WESTERN MICHIGAN – 19TH CENTURY

-Germans to America - It's a good idea to check here because some Dutch ancestors came from Germany.
+Germans to America - Available through the National Archives.
+It's a good idea to check here because some Dutch ancestors came from Germany.

 DUTCH IN WESTERN MICHIGAN